csc335-UA-master/csc335-madlibs/README.md

-CSC 335 Project 3: Madlibs/ArrayMap
+CSC 335 Project 3: Madlibs/ListMap
 =================
 Project Description
 ------------
 For this project, we will use the Java Collections framework to define a custom collection that *is* a **Map**.
 To test it, you will write a word Madlibs-esque word puzzle which relies on your **Map** structure to function.
-This game should first be written using the Java HashMap collection, but once your ArrayMap has been successfully implemented and tested, you will replace every instance of HashMap in your Madlibs game with an instance of your ArrayMap
+This game should first be written using the Java HashMap collection, but once your ListMap has been successfully implemented and tested, you will replace every instance of HashMap in your Madlibs game with an instance of your ListMap

 Example Run
 ------------